jennylsmith/Isoseq3_workflow/README.md

 7. Polish the clustered isoforms using subreads from the original input movies.
     - polishing create a consensus sequence for each isoform using the raw data.
     - This step allows one to define the high quality transcripts that will be used for down-stream analyses.
     - There are two options for this workflow - use HPC or AWS Batch depending on the need.
-This is a computationally intensive step and may takes days to complete.
+This is a computationally intensive step and may takes days to complete running the polish algorithm.
     - Using as many threads as possible may increase its speed, as well as ensuring you have the most recent version of Isoseq3 (commit v3.1.2).
     - The HPC script and AWS Batch script automatically creates an ARRAY job for the 24 unpolished.bams.